all-of-us/pyclient/py/README.md

 `table_name`|Yes|The primary / starting table to retrieve data from.
 You can find the list of supported tables for **table_name** in the **cohortTables** section of [our CDR schema](https://github.com/all-of-us/workbench/blob/master/api/config/cdm/cdm_5_2.json).
 `columns`|No|What columns you want to retrieve from the table or related tables.
 By default, all columns on the specified table (but no related tables) will be returned.
 `filters`|No|Filters that results returned must match based on matching values to the columns on the table or related tables.
 By default, no filtering criteria is returned.
-`order_by`|No|The columns from the specified table or related tables to sort results by.
-By default, the results are sorted by `person_id` and the ID of the table you specified.
+`order_by`|No|The columns from the specified table or related tables to sort results by, optionally wrapped by DESCENDING() to indicate a descending sort order.
+By default, the results are sorted by `person_id` and the ID of the table you specified, in ascending order.

 Columns referred to by name in `columns`, `filters`, and `order_by` can either be the name of a column (e.g. "person_id", "observation_id") in the table you specified,